Robert-van-Engelen/Forth850/README.md

 ### IS
 _xt "<spaces>name<space>" --_
-assign execution token to deferred name may throw -32 "invalid name argument"
+assign execution token to deferred name;
+may throw -32 "invalid name argument"

     : IS